 From 1 January 2015 onward any person in Australia or with an Australian visa who enrolls in any in any government recognised course or unit will need to obtain and provide a Unique Student Identifier (USI).
 What is the USI? … Continue reading →

 Is your white card recognized across Australia?
-When you undertake online White Card training (CPCCWHS1001 – Prepare to work safely in the construction industry) you receive a Queensland or WA Work Safe White card.
-These cards are nationally recognized and … Continue reading →
+If you are eligible to complete the online White Card training (CPCCWHS1001 – Prepare to work safely in the construction industry) you may receive a Queensland, WA Work Safe White card or White … Continue reading →

 Thanks for visiting our site!

 Every time someone clicks on one of our Google Ads it costs us around $5.

 If you think you might come back please help us out by "bookmarking" our site, or making a note of our address "www.eot.edu.au" so you can return, and we can keep prices low for yourself and others.

 Express Online Training can enrol persons into nationally recognised courses who are from Australia or any other country, as long as they are not considered to be an “Overseas Student”.

 “Overseas Students” can only enrol in nationally recognised courses with training organisations who are registered on CRICOS as specified in Section 8 of the ESOS Act.
 EOT is not registered on CRICOS and have no plans to register on CRICOS in the future.